spack/spack/lib/spack/docs/packaging_guide.rst

 """"""""""""""""""""""""""""

-Stand-alone tests defined in parent (.e.g., :ref:`build-systems`) and virtual (e.g., :ref:`virtual-dependencies`) packages are available to packages that inherit from or provide interfaces for those packages, respectively.
+Stand-alone tests defined in parent (.e.g., :ref:`build-systems`) and virtual (e.g., :ref:`virtual-dependencies`) packages are executed by packages that inherit from or provide interfaces for those packages, respectively.
 The table below summarizes the tests that will be included with those provided in the package itself when executing stand-alone tests.